New Year’s Resolutions

 California…

 I’ve been out of touch for the last month, probably because it’s been pretty busy.
 In my last post, I talked about Miss Sweet Honey-Dew, my foster dog.
 I’m happy to report that she found a lovely new home.
 During the beginning of August I had the great privilege to travel to CA and train with one of my alumni dogs, Luna, for a friend who adopted her from me.
 Luna and her dog sister, Lenore, were becoming challenging for their “mom” after she had her first-born son.
 I helped by first working with the dogs and teaching them to walk nicely side-by-side, then added the stroller and finally the baby in the stroller.
 Last update is that mom, dogs and baby are now able to all take strolls together!
-Dog owners who are extremely busy or those work full time and need to leave their pets at home may bring them to a pet boarding services facility instead.

 While I was in California, I also traveled to visit my friends who recently moved to Ojai, where they work at a turtle conservancy.
 I was able to volunteer some time at the turtle center, which 500 turtles and tortoises call home.
 It was an amazing trip overall.
 When I returned home, I had one week of catch-up before starting college again.
 Yep, I’m back at school, and it’s been interesting:).